pearsonlab/legal/README.md

 - `jsonlite`

 # About the data
 The data are recorded in a single file, `combined_data.csv` in the `data` folder.
+It is the output of `make_public_dataset.R`, which uses files derived from the experiment.

 The file is a single table, one line per rating given, with the following columns:
 - `uid`: Unique id for each participant.
 - `experiment`: Version of the experiment run.
 Cf. Supplementary Table 2.
 - `scenario`: Integer indicating which crime was presented on a given trial: (1 - 33).